-- Project Overview and Demonstrations - Demo / Modeling
+- Project Overview & Demonstrations Demo / Modeling

-In this section you will review the instructions and project materials with the students using the "Wood Sawhorse Instructions" power point slides.
+In this section you will review the instructions and project materials with the students.
+Use the "Circuit Board - Assembly Instructions" power point to review the instructions for constructing this project.
 Also, use the "Student Packet" to help the students to follow along and to take notes from the power point.
-There is a student worksheet included in the student packet that will bring out important details in the construction process.
+There is a student worksheet included in the student packet that will bring out importatn details in the instructions.

-- Wood Sawhorse Construction - Lab / Shop
+- Electrical Wiring Circuit Board - Assembly Lab / Shop

-Over the next few days the students will work in the shop constructing their sawhorse.
+At this point the students are ready to enter the shop to begin construction on the circuit boards.
 Supply a set of plans to each student.
-The plans contain pertinent information such as instructions, materials needed, and tools used to complete the project.
+The plans contain pertinent information such as instructions, materials used, and tools needed to complete the project.

-Also, give some thought to how you will channel your students through the shop to see where the "bottlenecks" will be (parts of the construction phase where students have to wait long periods of time to use a tool).
+Also, give some thought to how you will channel your students through the shop.
 This will depend on the availability of tools, work bench space, and traffic patterns.
-A recommendation would be to set up stations so you can spread the students out and utilize your tools and space more effectively.
+A recommendation would be to set up stations so you can spread the students out and utilize your tools more effectively.

-This activity will take place at the end of each Lab/Shop session.
-It is important to have prepared some sort of an organized clean-up routine.
+At the end of each Lab/Shop session have prepared some sort of an organized clean-up routine.